IrfanBaqui/shortly-express/README.md

 #shortly-express
-This was a fun practice project with a pair.
+This was a bit.ly clone application made with a pair and refactored to use Express.